Mikhail Glinka: Early life and education

 After his grandmother's death, he moved to his maternal uncle's estate some 10 km away, where he heard his uncle's orchestra, whose repertoire included Haydn, Mozart and Beethoven.
-At the age of about ten he heard them play a clarinet quartet by Finnish composer Bernhard Henrik Crusell, which had a profound effect upon him.
+At the age of about ten he heard them play a clarinet quartet by the Finnish composer Bernhard Henrik Crusell, which had a profound effect upon him.
 "Music is my soul", he wrote many years later, recalling the experience.
 While his governess taught him Russian, German, French and geography, he also received instruction on the piano and violin.

 At 13, Glinka went to the capital, Saint Petersburg, to attend a school for children of the nobility.
 He learned Latin, English, and Persian, studied mathematics and zoology, and considerably widened his musical experience.
 He had three piano lessons from John Field, the Irish composer of nocturnes, who spent some time in Saint Petersburg.
 He then continued his piano lessons with Charles Mayer and began composing.

 When he left school his father wanted him to join the Foreign Office, and he was appointed assistant secretary of the Department of Public Highways.
 The light work allowed Glinka to settle into the life of a musical dilettante, frequenting the city's drawing rooms and social gatherings.
 He was already composing a large amount of music, such as melancholy romances which amused the rich amateurs.
 His songs are among the most interesting parts of his work from this period.

 In 1830, at a physician's recommendation, Glinka traveled to Italy with tenor Nikolai Kuzmich Ivanov.
 They took a leisurely pace, ambling through Germany and Switzerland, before settling in Milan.
 There, Glinka took lessons at the conservatory with Francesco Basili.
 He struggled with counterpoint, which he found irksome.
 After three years listening to singers, romancing women with his music, and meeting famous people including Mendelssohn and Berlioz, he became disenchanted with Italy.
 He realized that his life's mission was to return to Russia, write in a Russian manner, and do for Russian music what Donizetti and Bellini had done for Italian music.

 His return took him through the Alps, and he stopped for a while in Vienna, where he heard the music of Franz Liszt.
 He stayed another five months in Berlin, where he studied composition under the distinguished teacher Siegfried Dehn.
 A Capriccio on Russian Themes for piano duet and an unfinished Symphony on Two Russian Themes were important products of this period.

 When word reached Glinka of his father's death in 1834, he left Berlin and returned to Novospasskoye.